temporalio/cli/docs/workflow/execute.md

+---
+id:
+title:
+sidebar_label:
+description:
+tags:
+---

 ### execute

 Start a new Workflow Execution and prints its progress.

-Single quotes('') are used to wrap input as JSON.
+>Single quotes('') are used to wrap input as JSON.

 **--address**
 host:port for Temporal frontend service